 specifies a derived column determined by the evaluation of an SQL value expression in the list.
-Any column referred to in a value expression can be specified as being from the row in the old table exposed by the pdate or can be specified as being from the row in the row in the new table exposed by the update.
+Any column referred to in a value expression can be specified as being from the row in the old table exposed by the update or can be specified as being from the row in the new table exposed by the update.